• Collagen

 Cold compresses and hot water bottles

 A balanced diet can help keep joint pain in check and lots of foods can help towards preventing stiffness, aches and pains.
-Following an anti inflammateory diet rich in foods which contain omega 3 fatty acids such as salmon and sardines.
+An anti-inflammatory diet rich in omega-3 fatty acids — found in oily fish such as salmon and sardines — is a great place to start.
 Plant proteins such as quinoa and pulses can also help to fight inflammation.

-The mediterranean diet is also viewed an an anti inflammatory diet.
-Citrus fruits like oranges and lemons, and leafy greens are great for boosting your vitamin C levels – kale and spinach are full of it.
-Eating lots of fruit and vegetables with their high water content can help to keep joints hydrated along with lots of water.
-Menopausal women tend to carry less water in their bodies so hydration is important.
+The Mediterranean diet is also widely viewed as an anti-inflammatory diet.
+Citrus fruits like oranges and lemons, and leafy greens such as kale and spinach, are great for boosting your vitamin C levels.
+Eating lots of fruit and vegetables with their high water content can help to keep joints hydrated — and menopausal women tend to carry less water in their bodies, so hydration is especially important.

-Low levels of Vitamin D are associated with painful joints and deficiencies of the vitamin are higher in winter months which can make pain worse.
-Eve Biology Menopause Meal Replacements for Weight Control provide 35% of vitamin D requirements in each serving.
+Vitamin D — Necessary for strong bones and muscles.
+Without it the body cannot absorb calcium, which is essential for good bone health.
+Low levels of Vitamin D are associated with painful joints, and deficiencies are more common in winter months, which can make pain worse.
+Eve Biology Menopause Meal Replacements for Weight Control provide 35% of your daily Vitamin D requirements in each serving.

 Does menopause joint pain go away?

-Joint pain affects many women as natural part of ageing but can be managed.
+Joint pain affects many women as a natural part of ageing, but it can be managed.
 During menopause, joint pain can occur as hormone levels steadily decrease.
-Adjusting your lifestyle, supplementation can help.
-Hormone replacement therapy can replace your oestrogen and help to ease discomfort to some extent and so can regular exercise.
+Adjusting your lifestyle and supplementation can help.
+HRT can replace your oestrogen and help to ease discomfort to some extent, and so can regular exercise.

-Oestrogen plays a part in many body functions including helping to keep the skin and joints hydrated.
+Oestrogen plays a part in many body functions, including helping to keep the skin and joints hydrated — and stimulating the collagen production that keeps cartilage and connective tissue strong.
 While joint and muscle pain and a little stiffness are often considered a natural part of ageing, the decline of oestrogen can also be responsible for what we refer to as menopause joint pain.

 A good diet and regular exercise will keep your weight in check and your muscle strength up.
-Supplementation with vitamin D and calcium, magnesium and omega 3 can help to relieve joint pain and joint stiffness.
+Supplementation with collagen peptides, Vitamin D, calcium, magnesium and omega-3 can help to relieve joint pain and stiffness.
 Stretching and movement is important to keep the body and joints lubricated and mobile.